omwan/latest-additions/README.md

 # latest-addition
-Java/Spring Boot and AngularJS web application to generate a "latest additions" playlist from a selected set of Spotify playlists.
+Java/Spring Boot and AngularJS web application to generate a "latest additions" playlist of the most recently added tracks from a user-selected set of Spotify playlists.
 Built with [spotify-web-api-java](https://github.com/thelinmichael/spotify-web-api-java) library.

 **Links:**